-- “Direct from Grouper to target service” covers Grouper specific components and plugins for various targets such as AD/LDAP, Duo, etc. Grouper contains a change log for loosely coupled connections to external systems.
+- “Direct from Grouper to target service” covers Grouper specific components and plugins for various targets such as AD/LDAP, Duo, etc. Grouper contains a change log and provisioning engine for loosely coupled connections to external systems.

 - “Message queue based delivery” relies on a message queue infrastructure to communicate changes to appropriate provisioning components.
 In this model the logic for communicating with the external system would not be executed / managed / monitored / audited inside of Grouper

-- External systems can use web services or LDAP to pull data from Grouper into their data repository.
+- External systems can use web services, LDAP, or SAML to pull data from Grouper into their data repository.